PoCInnovation/Workshops/p2p/6.Create_a_proxy/help/fallback.md

 }
 ```

-## ⛓️‍💥 Let's break down the fallback function line by line:
+### Let's break down the fallback function line by line:

-1. `(bool success, bytes memory returnData) = implementation.delegatecall(msg.data);`
+1. `(bool success, bytes memory returnData) = implemn.delegatecall(msg.data);`
-    - This line calls the `delegatecall` function on the `implementation` contract with the `msg.data` that was sent to the proxy.
-The `delegatecall` function executes the code of the `implementation` contract in the context of the proxy contract.
+    - This line calls the `delegatecall` function on the implementation contract with the `msg.data` that was sent to the proxy.
+The `delegatecall` function executes the code of the implementation contract in the context of the proxy contract.
 The `success` variable will be `true` if the `delegatecall` was successful, and the `returnData` variable will contain the return data from the `delegatecall`.

 2. `if (!success) {`
     - This line checks if the `delegatecall` was successful.
 If it was not successful, the code inside the `if` block will be executed.